CEA-MetroCarac/pystack3d/doc/getting_started.rst

 ===============

 **PyStack3D** was originally designed to process hundreds or even thousands of .tif files forming a 3D stack, stored according to a specific folder structure (see below).
 Since version **2025.1**, it is also possible to process a single (large) multi-frame .tif file.
-Refer to the section `Single .tif File Processing <https://cea-metrocarac.github.io/pystack3d/getting_started.html#id3>`_ for more details.
+Refer to the section `Single .tif file processing <https://cea-metrocarac.github.io/pystack3d/getting_started.html#id3>`_ for more details.

 Project directory organization
 ------------------------------